Go-Maun/Keegan-Lawrance-User-Documentation/index.md

 <hr>

 ## Why Use CLion Over Other Programming IDES?
-CLion offers an abundance of helpful features and tips that will help you become a strong coding developer.
+CLion offers an abundance of useful features and tips that will help you become a strong coding developer.
 <br/><br/>
 This includes:
 - a debugger